Monsoon Season in Nepal: Weather and 13 Best Things to Do

 10. Chill at a Swimming Pool

-The weather gets very hot and humid during the monsoon season in Nepal, so what’s better than chilling by the pool on a hot day?
+The weather gets really hot and humid during monsoon in Nepal, so the swimming pool is a great place to escape the heat.

 11. Watch a Movie at the Movie Garden Pokhara